 Have leftovers?
 Spread on top of a graham cracker or over a strawberry with a few graham cracker crumbs.
 SO yummy and one of my favorite childhood snacks.

-It doesn’t get easier than this cream cheese frosting recipe.
 It’s made with just 4 simple ingredients and comes together in minutes!
 Feel free to add in a couple of drops of food coloring or additional flavoring like cocoa, lemon juice or orange juice.

 - Cream cheese